Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Simulation Results

 \section{Simulation Results}

-This section first introduces the setup of simulation experiments \footnote{The source codes of the proposed ML-DAGL algorithm are available on \textit{https://github.com/lytxzt/Damage-Attentive-Graph-Learning}.}.
-Then, comparative results with other advanced approaches are presented in the second subsection, and ablation studies are discussed in the third subsection.
+This section first introduces the setup of simulation experiments and then presents the performance of the proposed algorithm \footnote{The source codes of the proposed ML-DAGL algorithm are available on \textit{https://github.com/lytxzt/Damage-Attentive-Graph-Learning}.
+The computations in this paper were run on the $\pi$ 2.0 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University.}.
+The performances of center-fly, HERO \cite{hero}, SIDR \cite{sidr}), and the graph-learning algorithms including original GCN \cite{gcn}, GAT\cite{gat}, CR-MGC \cite{mgc}, DEMD \cite{demd}, are also displayed for comparisons.